L.A. Airplane Accident Attorney

 According to the Federal Aviation Administration (FAA), air passenger travel will double over the next two decades.
 So traffic will increase.
-In fact, so will the risk of aviation tragedies.
+So will the risk of aviation tragedies.
 Usually, travel by air is the safest means of transportation.
 But when accidents occur, they end up in severe injuries and most fatalities.
 Smaller, less serious incidents involving private aircraft are becoming more frequent and occur more than great passenger liners.
 Most of these “minor” incidents go unreported.

 At least once every day, there is a safety-related incident or threat reported in the country.
 And the majority of incidents have gone unreported.